Capitains/tutorial-nemo/6-setting-up-heroku.md

 ![Create a new Pipeline filled form](./images-for-md/heroku.filledform.png)

-And after connect has been pressed
+And after Connect has been pressed

 ![Create a new pipeline filled form after hitting connect](./images-for-md/heroku.filledform2.png)